-- e) Date prepared.

-- f) Map scale.

-- g) Information needed to locate the planning area, such as geographic coordinates, public land survey coordinates, etc.

-- h) North arrow.

-- i) Appropriate map symbols and a map symbol legend on the map or as an attachment.
+- f) Map scale. - g) Information needed to locate the planning area, such as geographic coordinates, public land survey coordinates, etc. - h) North arrow. - i) Appropriate map symbols and a map symbol legend on the map or as an attachment.

 Conservation Plan